 Prior to joining the firm, Mr. Wyatt attended law school at the University of Arkansas at Little Rock, William H. Bowen School of Law, and graduated with honors.
 He served as the Executive Editor of the University of Arkansas at Little Rock Law Review and a student mentor to incoming first-year law students.
 He was a recipient of the Judge Pat Mehaffy Scholarship and a partial-tuition scholarship for non-resident students.
 He was raised in California where his family still lives, but they visit each other often despite the distance.

-Tom and his wife, Katie, live in Little Rock with their dog, Dakota.
+Tom and his wife, Katie, live in Little Rock with their daughter, Marley, and their dog, Dakota.

 J.D., with honors, University of Arkansas at Little Rock, William H. Bowen School of Law, 2013

 Pulaski County Bar Association

 Treasurer and Young Lawyer Section Liaison, Arkansas Association of Defense Counsel

 Compelling and Staying Arbitration in Arkansas, Practical Law Arbitration, Westlaw (2019).